Mute10/PYTHON-GUIDE/README.md

-Snippets on how I mastered python basics
+How to Master all the python basics in 5000 lines or less